The Noor Orphans Fund is the humanitarian aid sub-division of Noor Trust, a nonprofit organisation registered in the UK.

 The Noor Trust was established in 1998 and registered as a charity in 2001.
 It is split into three main departments: the Noor Youth, the Islamic Education Department and the Noor Orphans Fund.
 As well as that, the Noor trust also works closely with and supports three Saturday schools: Al-Huda, An-Noor and Noor Al-Huda.
-Our main ethos is to serve the community by presenting the beautiful, non-violent and non-extremist teaching of Islam and to strengthen our youth and children with these values.
+Our main ethos is to serve the community by presenting the wonderful, non-violent and non-extremist teaching of Islam and to invigorate our youth and children with these values.

 - To co-operate with other charities, voluntary bodies and statuary authorities in the furtherance of the objectives of similar charitable purpose and to exchange information and advice with them.